lab-cosmo/librascal/README.md

 start pulling the reference implementation in Python (with Andrea G)
 Chiheb:
-Start writing down the blueprints from the google doc to the docs
+Start writing down the blueprints from the google doc to the docs *EFFICIENCY OF BULK KERNEL EVALUATION* typically we will do operations like diag (AB) where A and B are matrices of the order of 10'000x10'000